zzzprojects/docs/learndapper.com/pages/saving-data/insert.md

 For bulk inserting data in Dapper, the third-party library named [Dapper Plus](https://dapper-plus.net/) will be required.

-You can read our tutorial on [Bulk Inserting data with Dapper](/bulk-operations/bulk-insert)
+You can read our tutorial on [Bulk Inserting Data with Dapper](/bulk-operations/bulk-insert)

 In this example using **Dapper Plus**: